Dayton School District

 - The revenue/student of $13,166 in this school district is less than the state average of $14,325.
 The school district revenue/student has stayed relatively flat over four school years.

 - The school district's spending/student of $16,109 is higher than the state average of $12,581.
-The school district spending/student has grown by 14% over four school years.
+The school district spending/student has stayed relatively flat over four school years.

 |Definition of Terms 2015-2016 School Year Data||This School District||This State (WA)|